PISTON DAMP are the new electronic pop duo based in Norway compromising of Jonas Groth and Truls Sønsterud.

 Sarah Blackwood, DUBSTAR

-I love The Electricity Club website.
+I love the website.
 It’s a treasure trove of informative articles, both a very readable historical archive and a forward looking platform for encouraging new talent.
 In what can be traditionally and lazily categorised as a very male dominated scene, Chi encourages great music regardless of gender and I enjoy the updated Spotify playlist if I’m ever stuck for what to listen to whilst running.

 As regards interviews, it’s always enjoyable – Chi is a bit too easy to talk to and his passion for music and synth geekery shines through – heaven forbid you try sneaking a (cleared) sample past him, he will spot it!

 Is it 10 years already?
-Happy birthday TEC!
+Happy birthday ELECTRICITYCLUB.CO.UK!

 Chris Payne, DRAMATIS

-With 18,000 likes and 12,000 Facebook followers; The Electricity Club under the guidance of its purveyor Chi Ming Lai, has become the leading place for the Electronic Music fan.
+With 18,000 likes and 12,000 Facebook followers; ELECTRICITYCLUB.CO.UK under the guidance of its purveyor Chi Ming Lai, has become the leading place for the Electronic Music fan.
 Intelligent, well written and well researched journalism with a great team of writers presenting an array of brilliant fascinating new acts (and some older ones as well!), hopefully it will continue for at least another 10 years.

 Tracy Howe, RATIONAL YOUTH

-Congratulations to The Electricity Club on ten years of brilliant reporting of, and support to, the electronic pop scene.
-TEC is the authoritative publication “of record” for fans and makers of synthpop alike and is the international rallying point and HQ for our music.
-We look forward to many more years of in-depth interviews and probing articles, all in the beautifully written TEC style.
-Happy birthday TEC!
+Congratulations to ELECTRICITYCLUB.CO.UK on ten years of brilliant reporting of, and support to, the electronic pop scene.
+ELECTRICITYCLUB.CO.UK is the authoritative publication “of record” for fans and makers of synthpop alike and is the international rallying point and HQ for our music.
+We look forward to many more years of in-depth interviews and probing articles, all in the beautifully written style.
+Happy birthday ELECTRICITYCLUB.CO.UK!